CLARISSA B. HOFFMAN CPA

 PARTNER | ACCOUNTING & AUDITING DEPARTMENT

-Clarissa Hoffman joined Hantzmon Wiebel in 2011.
+Clarissa joined Hantzmon Wiebel in 2011.
 She enjoys partnering with her clients to address their financial and business needs.
 Clarissa primarily works with manufacturers and nonprofit organizations and has specialized experience with federal compliance audits.
 Outside of work, Clarissa enjoys spending time with her husband and young daughter.
 They enjoy exploring new vacation locations and seeking out national parks.

 EDUCATION